 In The Behavior of Organisms published in 1938, Skinner described the experimental branch of behavior analysis and outlined his research with rats and pigeons in the 1930s.
 This work with animals led to Skinner's discovery that behavior was often influenced by consequences which followed the behavior.
 For example, if a rat pushed a bar and food was delivered, the rate of pushing the bar would increase if the rat was hungry and if pellets of food continued to be delivered with bar pushing.
-Skinner (1938) coined the term "operant" to describe behaviors that were influenced not only by antecedents that came before the behavior but also behavior was to a greater extent related to the consequences that followed behavior.
+Skinner (1938) coined the term "operant" to describe behaviors that were influenced not only by antecedents that came before the behavior.
 This stimulus-response-stimulus, later described as antecedent-behavior-consequence, was termed a three-term contingency and became the foundation of operant conditioning which is important in the study of all behavior and learning (Cooper et al., 2007).